 Pros and Cons of Asphalt Resurfacing vs. Replacement

 If you are contemplating between replacing and resurfacing your asphalt pavement, it is good that you know what is in both methods.
 By determining the pros and cons of asphalt resurfacing vs. replacement, you will be able to make an informed decision for your next project.

 - Resurfacing your asphalt pavement would save you some dollars as it requires a few materials and less time to complete compared to replacement.

-- Resurfacing can be a DIY method as it is simple to perform, unlike replacement that involves rigorous processes
+- Resurfacing can be a DIY method as it is simple to perform, unlike replacement which involves rigorous processes

-- Resurfacing takes less time to get done, unlike replacement that involves lots of processes, consuming much time to complete.
+- Resurfacing takes less time to get done, unlike replacement which involves lots of processes, and consumes much time to complete.

-- Resurfacing is not effective when the pavement damage is severe, while replacement works well for little or extreme degradation to the pavement.
+- Resurfacing is not effective when the pavement damage is severe, while replacement works well for little or extreme degradation of the pavement.

 - A resurfaced pavement does not last as much as a replaced one.

 - Resurfacing does not address pavement with structural problems, while a replacement is perfect for pavement with an unstable base.

 - Resurfacing may conceal hidden serious problems in the pavement foundation.
 Simultaneously, a replacement can uncover any hidden issue with the base pavement as it involves total demolition and excavation of the pavement.